A message from the Archdiocese of Sydney

 Volunteers can register for the new Refresher Training via the link below.

-accessed via the 2022 training timetable.
-Volunteers will simply need to register their attendance by
+accessed via the Safeguarding Office’s training timetable.
+Volunteers will simply need to register their attendance by emailing [email protected]

-OLMC will also conduct ‘Face to Face’ induction training for Parish volunteers that are unable to complete the ‘Online Induction’.
+OLMC will also conduct ‘Face to Face’ induction training for parish volunteer that are unable to complete the ‘Online Induction”.

-Dates and times for these sessions will be advertised in the Parish Weekly Bulletin (usually after “Ministry Sunday” is held in the parish each year.
+Dates and times for these sessions will be advertised in the Parish Weekly Bulletin.

 Parish Safeguarding Support Officer